About Local Partnerships

 - Excellent stakeholder engagement and management skills including the ability to deliver solutions that meet collective needs and communicate in a variety of different ways

-- Able to work as part of effective teams within organisational structures to deliver projects and commissions
+- Able to specify, create and manage effective teams within organisational structures to deliver projects and commissions

 From a specific Resource and Waste Programme perspective, we are looking for:

-- A member of a recognised professional body such as CIWM, IChemE etc
+- A member of a recognised professional body such as CIWM

-- An understanding of relevant sector specific legislation and guidance
+- A detailed understanding of relevant sector specific legislation and guidance and its implementation

-- Experience of developing technical aspects of business cases using the Treasury’s five case model
+- Experience of developing business cases using the Treasury’s five case model

-- Detailed knowledge of waste treatment infrastructure in particular energy from waste, material recovery and anaerobic digestion
+- Knowledge of waste treatment infrastructure in particular energy from waste, material recovery and anaerobic digestion

-- Ability to develop, understand and interpret bespoke waste and resource models
+- Ability to understand and interpret bespoke waste and resource models

 Closing Date: 5pm, Monday 16 May 2022